 Another major decision that needs to be made is: are you looking to build and be the first owner of your new home, or do you want to purchase a resale home?
 There are pros and cons to both.

-BUYING NEW: Building a new home from the ground up ensures that you have (mostly) complete control over the placement, structure, and layout of the home.
-However, this can be much more costly – as you’ll have to invest in property costs, building costs, and the mortgage.
+- BUILDING NEW: Building a new home from the ground up ensures that you have (mostly) complete control over the placement, structure, and layout of the home.
+However, this can be much more costly, as you’ll have to invest in land, building costs and customizations, and the mortgage itself.